Tallaght Stadium: League football

 The capacity of Tallaght Stadium was increased following the opening of the South Stand in 2019.
 Rovers achieved their biggest league attendance since moving to Tallaght in a 1–0 loss to Bohemians in front of a crowd of 6,414 on 23 April 2019.
-That league attendance figure was topped later that season with 7,021 attending a Rovers-Bohemians derby in which Shamrock Rovers were victorious 1–0 on 30 August 2019.
-The following season Rovers beat Dundalk 3–2 in front of a league record Tallaght crowd of 7,522 on 28 February 2020.
+That attendance figure was topped later that season with 7,021 attending a Rovers-Bohemians derby on 30 August 2019.
+Shamrock Rovers won the match 1–0.
+The following season Rovers defeated Dundalk 3–2 in front of a league record Tallaght crowd of 7,522 on 28 February 2020.

-Due to the Covid-19 pandemic matches were played behind closed doors for much of the 2020 and 2021 seasons.
+Due to the COVID-19 pandemic matches were played behind closed doors for much of the 2020 and 2021 seasons.
 However Rovers clinched the 2021 League of Ireland Premier Division title in a 3–0 victory over Finn Harps on 29 October 2021 in front of 7,030 at Tallaght stadium.
 On 19 November 2021, a league record of 7,765 packed in to witness Shamrock Rovers crowned league champions for the 19th time.

 Rovers set another league attendance as a 7,864-strong crowd witnessed a 2–0 victory over Bohemians on 5 May 2023.
 On 29 September 2023, 7,879 witnessed Rovers beat Shelbourne 1–0, setting yet another attendance record for a league match at Tallaght stadium.
 This record was broken again in November 2023 as 8,021 fans celebrated the Hoops' 21st Premier Division Title win against Sligo Rovers.
 Rovers' average league attendance in 2023 rose to 6,115 per game.
-On 29 March 2024, following the opening of the north stand 10,094 fans saw Rovers defeat their city rivals Bohemians 3-1, the biggest turnout for a regular league game this century and in Dublin since 1990.
+On 29 March 2024, following the opening of the north stand 10,094 fans saw Rovers defeat their city rivals Bohemians 3–1, the biggest turnout for a regular league game this century and in Dublin since 1990.